ironartisan/mossbauer_preprocess/README.md

 | hff/10    | nan | abs(hff/10) | 3.3993573 |
 | mm        | 0.7670598  | abs(mm)     | 0.43506724 |

 Apparently, MEGnet is a globle descriptor and we use Au to replace the Fe in it.
 It may cause the bad performance.
-So we choose a local descriptor called SOAP in soap_prediction.py.
-Also 1000 epoch but split the dataset in 811.
+So we choose a local descriptor called SOAP in [soap_prediction.py](https://github.com/liuxiaotong15/mossbauer_preprocess/blob/master/soap_prediction.py).
+Also 1000 epoch but spliting the dataset in 811.

 The MAE error of prediction are: